Castlecliff Branch: Passenger services

 In its early years, the line provided the primary means of transport between Wanganui and Castlecliff.
 Saddle tank steam locomotives provided the motive power and passenger traffic was sufficient to justify six trains each way daily.
 Extra services were operated on weekends and public holidays to cater for the crowds that travelled to the beach at Castlecliff.
+A platform was built at Castle Terrace, near Woon Street, Castlecliff, in 1896 and other stopping points added.
 In 1912 a tramway opened from central Wanganui to Castlecliff and entered into competition with the CRC.
 Previously passengers from Aramoho and other locations beyond walking distance of the CRC's Wanganui terminus had been able to purchase combined train and tram tickets for trips to Castlecliff, but now that it had its own line the tramway ceased this practice.
 The CRC pursued a number of measures to boost patronage, such as carrying prams and bicycles free.
 It also considered more drastic steps such as electrifying the line or purchasing a battery-electric railcar like the Railways Department's Edison railcar.
 However, competition from the tramways became too strong and passenger services were withdrawn in April 1932, the line remaining open for goods only.
 The only passenger services over the line since then have been excursions operated by enthusiast societies such as SteamRail Wanganui.